nerdDev0/Form/README.md

 //This project is a react app, so please run the following commands.

-npx create-react-app FormApp/n
+npx create-react-app FormApp
-cd FormApp/n
+cd FormApp
-npm install react-bootstrap bootstrap/n npm install react-icons --save/n npm start/n
+npm install react-bootstrap bootstrap npm install react-icons --save npm start

 //Then move the Form folder to the src folder and import the components into the component app.js
 //Note:To use react-bootstrap, get help from the react-bootstrap site